Advanced kit to support animal emotional health

-- This treatment consists of the HAPPYPET, SERENEPET and TONICPET #6 remedies.
+- This kit consists of our HAPPYPET, SERENEPET and TONICPET #6 products.

-- The TONICPET #6 remedy is a powerful tonic for the nervous system that nourishes the nerve cells, which allows the nervous system to regain its equilibrium.
+- The TONICPET #6 natural product is a powerful tonic for the nervous system that nourishes the nerve cells, which allows the nervous system to regain its equilibrium.

-- This remedy can be used safely for all animals (cats, dogs, rabbits, horses, etc.).
+- This natural product can be used for all animals (cats, dogs, rabbits, horses, etc.).

 Precautions for use: Shake well before use.
 Respect the dosage.

-- HAPPYPET remedy: 1-2 sprays every morning according to need, in water or directly in the mouth.
+- HAPPYPET natural product: 1-2 sprays every morning according to need, in water or directly in the mouth.
 30ml spray bottle.

-- SERENEPET remedy: 1-2 sprays every morning according to need, in water or directly in the mouth.
+- SERENEPET natural product: 1-2 sprays every morning according to need, in water or directly in the mouth.
 30ml spray bottle.

 - Crush pellets and mix with food or water.